St George's Everyday Spiritual Life

 Before each briefing twice per week, a reflection is given by a wide variety of staff members on a theme of their choice.
 This is something that we take with us during our working week.
 In this way the beliefs of all staff members are included in our school life.

 Every Friday at 8:15am each form celebrates mass in our beautiful chapel.
 Students read from the Bible, answers questions from the priest and write their own reflections which they also read during mass.

-Two minutes for Jesus at two
+Two minutes at two

 Every day at 2pm a dedicated group of students gather in the chapel to spend two minutes reflecting on the life of Jesus with a staff member.